danielhoward314/packet-sentry/README.md

 .\scripts\generate_certs.ps1 # assumes openssl is installed and in PATH
 ```

+You have to trust the self-signed root CA at `./certs/ca.cert.pem`.

 Use docker compose to build the `agent-api`, `cli`, `gateway`, `web-api`, and `web-console` containers:

 ```